Paradoxis/PHP-Backdoor/README.md

 # PHP Rootkit
 PHP module based rootkit to intercept standard-library & module function calls.
+For a full explanation of what this is, why it was made and how it works, please refer to my blog post [Your interpreter isn’t safe anymore — The PHP module rootkit](https://blog.paradoxis.nl/your-interpreter-isnt-safe-anymore-the-php-module-rootkit-c7ca6a1a9af5).

 ## Compilation